 Additionally, Mount Mary University utilizes the RAVE Emergency Alert System.
-In the case of weather-related school closings or other campus emergencies, the system will push alerts directly to your cell phone and campus email account.
-To receive these alerts 24/7, be sure your cell phone number is on file at the University.
+In the case of weather-related school closings or other campus emergencies, the system will push alerts directly to your cellphone and campus email account.
+To receive these alerts 24/7, be sure your cell phone number is on file with the IT Department at the University.